 Antibody and complement-facilitated pattern II is the most common.
 Most antibodies in multiple sclerosis plaques are “nonsense” antibodies to unknown determinants and their relevance is unknown.
 They usually do not react with myelin antigens.
 Some, especially IgM, may stimulate remyelination.
-Others are probably pathogenic, ie, antibodies to gangliosides (above) and IgM against myelin and S-nitrosocysteine (from nitric oxide reactants, some directed against myelin-associated glycoprotein on oligodendrocytes) (Boullerne et al 2002).
+Others are probably pathogenic, ie, antibodies to gangliosides (above) and IgM against S-nitrosocysteine (from nitric oxide reactants, some directed against myelin-associated glycoprotein on oligodendrocytes) (Boullerne et al 2002).
 Complement binding to antigens increases their immunogenicity.
 Nonetheless, myelin damage in pattern II appears to be macrophage-mediated.
 Plasma exchange appears to benefit pattern II, but not patterns I and III.

 Patterns I and II are similar to the lesions of experimental allergic encephalomyelitis in which there is an autoimmune attack against myelin.
 Pattern I resembles destruction of myelin by macrophage products (tumor necrosis factor-alpha and reactive oxygen species).
 Pattern II is similar to experimental allergic encephalitis induced by myelin oligoglycoprotein, mediated by T cells interacting with anti-myelin oligodendrocyte glycoprotein antibodies.